Sagebox/CKwargs/README.md

 ```C++
 DrawBox(x,y,size,Color="Red", Angle=75, Opacity=50, Skew={10,-10});
 ```
-CKwargs works with canonical keywords, such as `Angle=75` as shown above, but also supports function-based keywords:
+CKwargs works with canonical keywords, such as `Angle=75` as shown above, but also supports function-based keywords.

 ### Function-Based Keywords

 Function-based keywords are another way of expressing keywords, which can be more flexible and more powerful.
-They can use more than one parameter, are easier to see with the intellisense, as well some other additives.
+They can use more than one parameter, are easier to see with the intellisense, as well as some other additives.